grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 ![grafana alerts from flux queries](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-08.png)

-💡Tip: If your data in InfluxDB happens to have an unnecessarily large number of digits to the right of the decimal (such as 1.2104705741732575 shown above), and you want your Grafana alerts to be more legible, try using {{ printf "%.2f"  $values.D.Value }} For example, in annotation Summary, we could write the following:
+💡Tip: If your data in InfluxDB happens to have an unnecessarily large number of digits to the right of the decimal (such as 1.2104705741732575 shown above), and you want your Grafana alerts to be more legible, try using {{ printf "%.2f"  $values.D.Value }}.
+For example, in the annotation Summary, we could write the following:

 ```
 {{  $values.D.Labels.Source }} at the {{  $values.D.Labels.Location }} has generated {{ printf "%.2f"  $values.D.Value }} jigowatts.`
 ```

-which will display as follows:
+This will display as follows:
 ![grafana alerts from flux queries](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-09.png)

 You can reference our documentation on [alert message templating](https://grafana.com/docs/grafana/latest/alerting/contact-points/message-templating/) to learn more about this powerful feature.